-We use control variables in the model for firm-specific characteristics that may affect the level earnings management.
-These control variables are: SIZE{it} measured as the natural logartim of total assets for firm i in year t, OCF{it} Is net operating cash flow divided by total assets, ROA{it} is return on assets, LEV{it} Is financial leverage measured as total liabilities scaled by total assets, GSALES{it} is the sales growing ratio, MB{it} is market to book value, and LOSS{it} Is a dummy variable taking one if the firm i reported negative net income in year t; and zero otherwise.
+We use control variables in the model for firm-specific characteristics that may affect the level of earnings management.
+These control variables are: $SIZE{it}$ measured as the natural logarithm of total assets for firm i in year t; OCF{it} , net operating cash flow divided by total assets; ROA{it} , is on assets; LEV{it} , financial leverage measured as total liabilities scaled by total assets; $GSALES{it}$, the sales growing ratio; MB{it} , is market to book value; and $LOSS{it}$, a dummy variable taking the value one if firm i reported negative net income in year t, and zero otherwise.

-Previous studies suggested that the above firm-specific characteristics are useful to predict earnings management (Kim et al. 2012; Hong and Andersen 2011; Chih et al. 2008).
-SIZE is included in the regression to control for the potintal impact of firm size on the earnings management.
+Previous studies have suggested that the above firm-specific characteristics are useful in predicting earnings management (Kim et al. 2012; Hong and Andersen 2011; Chih et al. 2008).
+SIZE is included in the regression to control for the potential impact of firm size on the earnings management.
 There is no agreement in the literature regarding the effect of firm size on earnings management.
-For example, Watts and Zimmerman (1990) argue that companies are more likely to perform income-decreasing earnings management.
-In contrast, Richardson (2000) indicates that the market pressure is greater for larger companies because they are subject to close scrutiny by investors, thus more likely to adopt aggressive accounting policies which lead to manage earnings management upwards.
-Therefore, firm size can be negative or positive associated with earnings management.
+For example, Watts and Zimmerman (1990) argue that larger companies are more likely to perform income-decreasing earnings management.
+In contrast, Richardson (2000) indicates that the market pressure is greater for larger companies because they are subject to close scrutiny by investors, an thus more likely to adopt aggressive accounting policies which lead to income-increasing earnings management practices.
+Therefore, firm size can be negatively or positively associated with earnings management.
 OCF was included to control for the differences of performance across firms within different industries and economic activity on earnings management.
-The studies by Gul et al. (2009); and Dechow et al. (1995) find that firms with a high operational cash flow are less likely to engage to income-incresing earnings management because they are already performing well.
-In line with the previous studies, we expect that firms with a high cash flow performance are less likely to engage in incomeincreasing earnings management.
-ROA is proxy for firm financial performance, and expected that the firms with higher financial performance tend to manage earnings downwards (Watts and Zimmerman 1990).
+The studies by Gul et al. (2009) and Dechow et al. (1995) found that firms with a high operational cash flow are less likely to engage in income-increasing earnings management because they are already performing well.
+In line with the previous studies, we expect that firms with a high cash flow performance are less likely to engage in income-increasing earnings management.
+ROA is proxy for the firm's financial performance, and it is expected that firms with a higher financial performance tend to manage earnings downwards (Watts and Zimmerman 1990).
 LEV is used as proxy for debt covenant violation (Elayan et al. 2008).
 The findings of the impact of LEV on earnings management were mixed (Dechow and Skinner 2000; DeFond and Jiambalvo 1994; Watts and Zimmerman 1990).
-Therefore, financial leverage can be negative or positive associated with earnings management.
-GSALES and MB are included to control for a firm growth.
-It is expected that firms with high growth tend to manage discretionary accruals upwards due to they are under the greatest pressure to adopt aggressive accounting policies to report increased earnings (Chih et al. 2008).
-Loss is included to control for financial condition of the firm and expected that firms that faced financial problems tend to engage in income-decreasing earnings management (Healy 1985).
-The extent of earnings management which may differ over time and across industries, we control for time and potential industry effect.
-INDUSTRY in equation 2 is a dummy variable according to Industry Classification Benchmark (ICB) and YEAR is a dummy variable that indicate fiscal years.
+Therefore, financial leverage can be negatively or positively associated with earnings management.
+GSALES and MB are included to control for a firm's growth.
+It is expected that firms with high growth tend to manage discretionary accruals upwards to report increased earnings (Chih et al. 2008).
+Loss is included to control for the financial condition of the firm and it is expected that firms facing financial problems tend to engage in income-decreasing earnings management (Healy 1985).
+The extent of earnings management may differ over time and across industries, so we control for time and potential industry effect.
+INDUSTRY in equation 2 is a dummy variable according to Industry Classification Benchmark (ICB) and YEAR is a dummy variable that indicates fiscal years.